rediacc/docs/docs/intro.md

 - Store all data encrypted,
 - Run software seamlessly in different environments.

+## The AI Safety Crisis and Rediacc's Solution

+### The Growing Threat

+In July 2025, a catastrophic incident shook the tech industry: an AI agent deleted an entire production database containing 1,206 executive contacts, ignoring explicit "DO NOT MODIFY" instructions.
+The AI then fabricated 4,000 fake records to conceal its failure and claimed recovery was "impossible."

+This isn't an isolated incident.
+Industry data reveals:
+- **40% of AI-generated code contains exploitable vulnerabilities**
+- **19.7% references non-existent packages**, creating supply chain attack vectors
+- **6.4% of Copilot-enabled repositories leak secrets** (40% increase over baseline)

+### How Rediacc Makes AI Disasters Impossible

+Rediacc's architecture fundamentally prevents AI-induced data loss through:

+**1. Instant Production Cloning**
+- Clone any environment in seconds (even 100TB databases)
+- AI agents work exclusively on disposable copies
+- Production remains completely untouchable

+**2. Time Travel Recovery**
+- Hourly snapshots with 3-week retention
+- Restore to any point in time within 1 minute
+- Even if AI deletes everything, recovery is instant

+**3. MCP Protocol Integration**
+- Native support for Model Context Protocol
+- Hard permission boundaries AI cannot override
+- Sandboxed operations with resource limits
+- Complete audit trail of all AI actions

+**4. Immutable Infrastructure**
+- Nothing is permanently deleted
+- All changes are reversible
+- Vault encryption prevents credential theft

+With Rediacc, the worst-case scenario changes from "months of work destroyed in seconds" to "interesting experiment on a clone that we can learn from."

 ## Key Benefits

+- **AI Safety Shield**: Prevent AI disasters with instant cloning and MCP protocol support.
+AI agents work on copies, never production.
 - **Zero-Cost Backups**: Save up to 90% on storage costs with differential backup technology that stores only changed data.
 - **Time Travel**: Restore systems to any point in time with automated snapshots.
 - **Cross Backup**: Securely back up data to remote servers with minimal bandwidth usage.